FluentLenium/FluentLenium/docs/quickstart.md

 If you want to use BDD please take a look into [Cucumber example](https://github.com/FluentLenium/FluentLenium/tree/develop/examples/cucumber)

 If you want to write in Groovy please take a look into [Spock example](https://github.com/FluentLenium/FluentLenium/tree/develop/examples/spock)

+If you want to use [Kotest](https://kotest.io/) (Kotlin) please take a look into [Kotest example](https://github.com/FluentLenium/FluentLenium/tree/develop/examples/kotest)

 [Hook example](https://github.com/FluentLenium/FluentLenium/tree/develop/examples/hooks) show this feature in action.